Matti-Schwartz/AppA-Frontend/readme.md

 # Devops-Test-Webapp

-A small Web-Application a simple backend created with **Java-Spring-Boot** and **MySQL** to store the user data.
+A small Web-Application created with **Java-Spring-Boot**, which just prints a *String* as landingpage.
 This project is a test and learn project for *Devops* topics like: create a full automated build and deploy pipeline.
 So the focus of this project lies on the devops pipeline which consists of the toolchain, which is discribed in the next section.

 ## Toolchain

-The following section describes all the tools which are used to create the pipeline.
+The following section briefly describes all the tools which are used to create the pipeline.

 - Jenkins